quantaleap/quantaleap-docs/docs/introduction/how-it-works/intro.md

 ### Actions

 Actions are the components that bring workflows to life.
 They contain the functionality that is executed as part of a workflow.
 Each action is an encapsulated piece of code that interacts with the various integrations that are configured in your environment.
-Depending on the integration that is consumed, actions can range from reconfiguring resources on cloud platforms to interacting with a CI/CD system to trigger a software release.
+Depending on the integration that is consumed, actions can range from reconfiguring resources on cloud platforms to interacting with CI/CD systems to trigger a software release.

 :::info info
-The actions that are available are integration specific and depend on the functionality that external platforms provide as  a part of their API's.
+The actions that are available are integration specific and depend on the functionality that external platforms provide as part of their API's.
 :::

 ### Jobs

 Each run of a workflow corresponds to a job.
-Jobs can be viewed from the web [portal](https://app.quantaleap.eu/jobs) to check workflow activity and execution details of a workflow.
+Jobs can be viewed from the web [portal](https://app.quantaleap.eu/jobs) to check the activity and execution details of a workflow.

 ## Closing Notes

-You are ready to delve into the many opportunities of Quantaleap.
-The usee case library will give a helping hand to start exploring.
+You are ready to start exploring the opportunities of Quantaleap.
+Our use case library will give you a helping hand.